pyOpenSci/python-package-guide/tutorials/intro.md

 transparency of research by providing a comprehensive record of the methods, data, and analyses used in a study.

-A Python package however is a collection of modules that are focused on a specific set of tasks that can be applied across numerous research projects.
+A Python package is a collection of modules that can be used to perform a specific set of tasks.
+These tasks should be applicable to numerous workflows.
 As such a Python package is more generalizable than a Research Compendium which supports a specific project.